-The Central Library, housed in DMCG adjacent to DPC offers an excellent environment for study.
+The Central Library, housed in DPC offers an excellent environment for study.
 It is available to students at various stages of study.
 The library working hours are arranged as far as possible to meet students' need.
 The library has subscribed e -Journals in various areas of Pharmacy and Medical Sciences.